 Interested and want to find out more?
 Download more trip information and detailed itinerary HERE!

 What to Expect

-When you arrive into Colombo, you will be met at the airport and taken to your volunteer accommodation in Galle.
+When you arrive into Colombo, you will be met at the airport and taken to your volunteer accommodation.
 You will be staying in shared volunteer dorms in a villa that is located just 5 minutes from the beach.

 Day in the Life

 During your time in Sri Lanka, you will help out with a range of tasks and duties, which vary depending on the time of year and the needs of the project.
 A typical week of volunteering will usually be split into 3 sections:

 Typical tasks in the hatchery might include filling tanks with fresh ocean water, cleaning tanks, feeding sea turtles and giving medicine to sick or injured turtles.

 Beach clean-ups ensure the nesting sites are accessible and safe for mother turtles, and the hatchery can continue to function effectively.

 Outreach work with the local community spreads awareness about sea turtles and teaches local rural communities about the importance of conservation.